JDGrimes/wp-l10n-validator/README.md

  * `basedir` - The main directory of your project (if different from the current directory).
  * `config` - The configuration to use ([see CLI arguments above](#usage)).
  * `cache` - The file to store the cache in.
 The default is `wp-l10n-validator.cache`.
  * `ignores-cache` - The file to store the specific ignores cache in.
 The default is `wp-l10n-validator-ignores.cache`.
+See the `-c` flag above for more information.
  * `ignored-functions` - An associative array of functions to ignore.
 The value can be an array of specific arguments to be ignored (by argument number), or simply `true`.
    To ignore a class method, add it like this `My_Class::my_method`.
 This will only